-Specifically set-battle experience, which resulted in the debacle at Kinsale.
-Avoiding a straight up fight with the English in the manner traditional at the time meant that the Irish survived and won smaller victories at a constant rate, but a power like England could only be defeated, eventually, through a conventional battle featuring wings and a centre.
-Having trained their new forces vigorously, Hugh and the other rebels could not do anything to help them overcome inexperience when it came to such set-piece battles.
+Specifically set-piece battle experience, which resulted in the debacle at Kinsale.
+Avoiding a straight up fight with the English in the manner traditional at the time meant that the Irish survived and won smaller victories at a constant rate, but the risk of a traditional large-scale battle, with wings and centre, was ever-present.
+Having trained their new forces vigorously, Hugh and the other rebels could not do anything to help them overcome inexperience when it came to such encounters.

 -Fragility of some allies

 As any grand confederation will experience, but notably so for this country, the Irish rebels would always suffer from a cavalcade of allies who could not be sufficiently relied upon to fight the cause with as much backbone as others.
 Huge Roe found that out to his cost with Niall Garbh, but everywhere you looked in the Nine Years War you could see smaller clans and Kingdoms switch sides as it suited them.
 The Gaelic powers of Munster came out at Hugh’s urging for the Sugan Earl but ditched him just as quickly when George Carew began exerting his power.
 The Clanrickarde position switched back and forth between pro-English and pro-rebel claimants, eventually settling on pro-English.
 The MacDonnell’s of Antrim seemed at first likely to enter the war against the English, then settled on a more passive approach to the conflict.
 While many rebels, like O’Rourke and O’Sullivan Beare fought nearly to the death, so much of the alliance could not be totally relied upon.